neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.3.md

    *Example: giving three candidates each 100000000 votes.*

 4. If the message of a transaction ID is displayed, then you have voted successfully.
 You can check the number of votes for each candidate by accessing the API.
 (See [Appendix 1](#appendix-1-checking-candidates-and-votes-using-api))

-### 3.3 The Voting Cycle

-Starting from 30th Nov, 2018, one voting cycle completes every 3 months.
-This means that at least 1 consensus node will be selected by the end of the 3 months, which is 28th Feb, 2019.
-Nodes that have registered as candidate nodes but have not been voted as consensus nodes will automatically enter the candidate pool for the next voting cycle.

-Below is a list of voting cycles for 2019:

-- *30th Nov, 2018 - 28th Feb, 2019*
-- *28th Feb 2019 - 31st May, 2019*
-- *31st May, 2019 - 31st Aug, 2019*
-- *31st Aug, 2019 - 30th Nov, 2019*

 ## 4. Gathering Votes & Support